Poems Specifically for Parents of

 I am not getting rich.
-In many places child care workers make less then public sanitation workers, secretaries and other jobs that require a lot less education and experience.
-I do get paid in smiles, hugs and recognition of appreciation from families.
+In many places, child care workers make less than public sanitation workers, secretaries and other jobs that require a lot less education and experience.
+I do get paid in smiles, hugs, and recognition of appreciation from families.

-I need you to read all material and notices.
+I need you to read all the material and notices.
 I am counting on you to know the information I send to you in writing.
-This includes newsletters, notes and contract material.
+This includes newsletters, notes, and contract material.